I’ve earned over a million dollars from creating and launching online courses.

 At the end of the day, people still buy into the promise of the course and what results they’ll get out of it.
 Period.

 You need to nail your marketing message and make sure that you’re creating what people want and need.

-26. You’ll Look Back Fondly On The Days Where Taking a Shower Was Normal
+26. You’ll Look Back Fondly On The Days When Taking a Shower Was Normal

 That kind of dedication might help you pull through heavy workloads and answer a lot of questions about your course on social media, but it’s unsustainable.
 Especially for anyone who lives with you and who might prefer to see you shower on a regular basis!

-Launches are short, intense sprints; be sure to maintain a good focus on the big picture.
+Launches are short, intense sprints, so be sure you maintain a good focus on the big picture.

 27. You’ll Want To Pull The Plug On Your Own Launch

-Ahh yes…this is something I’ve counseled many people on.
-Trust me when I say that it happens to everyone, myself included: you will doubt your product and your launch.
+Ah yes, this is something I’ve counseled many people on.
+Trust me when I say that it happens to everyone, myself included.

 You might want to cancel the emails you had planned to sell.
 You might want to go completely quiet on social media mid-way through.
 You might want to pull the plug on the whole online course.